crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

 ### VisualVM Threading Display Tab
 VisualVM has a tab to display the threads in the JVM.
-The tab is named "Threads", which is not the first tab you see when you start visual VM.
+The tab is named "Threads", which is not the first tab you see when you start VisualVM.
 When you click the "Threads" tab, you can observe how VisualVM views threads while they are running.